The Department of Urology offers a

 Society of Urologic Oncology-accredited two-year fellowship in urologic oncology.
 Our goal is to prepare aspiring urologic oncologists for a career characterized by leadership and innovation in urologic oncology, while providing a multidisciplinary and disease-based focus and understanding of urologic oncology.

-The urologic oncology fellow participates directly in all complex urologic oncology surgeries at UC San Diego Health hospitals, and is present for multidisciplinary research and GU Oncology Tumor Board conferences.
+The urologic oncology fellow participates directly in all complex urologic oncology surgeries at UC San Diego Health hospitals, multidisciplinary care of patients with genitourinary malignancies, and research.

 Eligible candidates must be US Citizens/Permanent residents who have received their residency training at an ACGME accredited Urology Residency Program.
 Our program is accredited by the Society of Urologic Oncology and accepts applications according to the policies of the